-- (47) The VET Team Leader or HE Unit Coordinator or College Dean will submit a full record of all stages of academic misconduct proceedings including all actions, evidence, correspondence, meetings and minutes, on a confidential file with the Student Policy and Complaints team.
-When misconduct is determined to have taken place, a summary of the investigation and determination will be recorded on the student's file. - (48) The Student Policy and Complaints team will monitor, review and report on breaches of academic integrity to the Vice-chancellor's Advisory Committee, Academic Board and the Audit, Risk and Compliance Committee.
-Reporting will occur in accordance with the University's reporting cycle.
+(47) The TAFE Team Leader or higher education Unit Coordinator or Faculty Pro Vice-Chancellor will submit a full record of all stages of academic misconduct proceedings including all actions, evidence, correspondence, meetings and minutes, on a confidential file with the Student Policy and Complaints team.
+When misconduct is determined to have taken place, a summary of the investigation and determination will be recorded on the student's file.

-- (49) The Student Policy and Complaints team will monitor, review, and report instances of multiple breaches by individual students to relevant College Deans. - (50) Confidential records will be disposed of according to the Records Management Retention and Disposal Procedure.
+- (48) The Student Policy and Complaints team will monitor, review and report on breaches of academic integrity to the Vice-chancellor's Advisory Committee, Academic Board and the Audit, Risk and Compliance Committee.
+Reporting will occur in accordance with the University's reporting cycle. - (49) The Student Policy and Complaints team will monitor, review, and report instances of multiple breaches by individual students to relevant Faculty Pro Vice-Chancellors. - (50) Confidential records will be disposed of according to the Records and Information Management Policy and Procedure.

-Section 5 - Non-compliance
+Section 5 - Non-Compliance

-- (51) Non-compliance with Governance Documents is considered a breach of the Code of Conduct Staff and the Code of Conduct Students, as applicable, and is treated seriously by the University.
-Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures. - (52) All staff members have an individual responsibility to raise any suspicion, allegation or report of bribery or improper conduct in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.
+- (51) Non-compliance with Governance Documents is considered a breach of the Code of Conduct Staff or the Code of Conduct Students, as applicable, and is treated seriously by the University.
+Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2022 and the Code of Conduct Students. - (52) Complaints may be raised in accordance with the Code of Conduct Staff and Code of Conduct Students. - (53) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.